-We have audited the accompanying balance sheets of Professional Diversity Network, d/b/a iHispano.com, formerly known as iHispano.com, LLC d/b/a Professional Diversity Network, (the "Company") as of December 31, 2011 and 2010, and the related statements of income and other comprehensive loss, members' equity and cash flows for the years then ended.
+We have audited the accompanying balance sheets of Professional Diversity Network, d/b/a iHispano.com, formerly known as iHispano.com, LLC d/b/a Professional Diversity Network, (the "Company") as of December 31, 2011 and 2010, and the related statements of comprehensive income, members' equity and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.